masterminds-kenya/social_network/README.md

 - [ ] Admin: only allow admin to see list and (potential) admin views
 - [ ] Form Validate: Add method to validate form.
 Ensure other values cannot be injected.
 - [ ] Error handling on adding user with duplicate email address.
-- [ ] Error handling on adding user with duplicate username.
+- [ ] Error handling on adding user with duplicate name.
 - [ ] ?Refactor routes to their own file?
 - [ ] Add Google Drive API to GCloud app.
 - [ ] Add functionality to export Marketing data to a worksheet.